How To Simplify the Online Registration Process (Especially on Mobile)

 To illustrate how these principles come together, here are examples from a current client using Activity Messenger:

-Soccer World – Summer Programs with Flexible Filtering
+Soccer World: Summer Programs with Flexible Filtering

-Soccer World offers multiple sports and locations during summer.
+Soccer World offers multiple sports and locations during the summer.
 Their registration form allows users to filter by:

 • Sport (e.g., soccer)